kha1ne/mac-setup/macos_setup_checklist.md

-# macOS 2025 Master Setup Checklist
+# macOS 2025 Gold Standard Developer Setup Checklist

-A full checklist of macOS 2025 system settings and tweaks for developers, with step-by-step instructions.
+A merged checklist combining insights from Gabriel Drouin (2025), Robin Wieruch (2025), Tania Rascia (2024), and the Master Setup Checklist (2025).
+Focus: **System Settings only** (no apps or package managers).

 ---